 Sometimes project-based schools work well.
-Ideally, they will have access to open space and nature, technology, and offer freedom of choice.
+Ideally, they will have access to open space and nature, and technology, and offer freedom of choice.
 Your child will be able to tell you if it works for them.

-They provide hands-on activities and real-world reasons to explain why anything is done, from helping to clean up and following rules to working on projects.
+Any learning environment that can provide hands-on activities and real-world reasons to explain why anything is done, from helping to clean up and following rules to working on projects.

 These values and learning goals work for Visual-Spatial children.

-They are joined where they are at, as opposed to trying to make the child reach a learning goal that may be mainstream, but that does not necessarily suit them.
+There will be more success when learners are joined where they are at, as opposed to trying to make the child reach a learning goal that may be mainstream, but that does not necessarily suit them.